 Sherwood assists with the job search, seek employers, assess and train adults, and provide support for a smooth transition into the workplace.
 Employment specialists first assess the individual’s abilities, career goals and interests and then work with employers to find a successful fit for their unique abilities and skill-set.
 Sherwood’s employment specialists provide ongoing coaching to the employee and employer to ensure long-term success.
 The ultimate goal would be for an individual to be independent in the work place, but Sherwood has the ability to provide assistance as needed.

-– Jessica (Vocational Services Client)
+– Cody (Vocational Services Client)

 Independence and Inclusion